bahrus/if-diff/README.md

 What if the situation is reversed -- lots of DOM elements, requiring lots of repainting / css queries overhead, on a low memory device?

-We plan to support one approach to this situation that is consistent with the general philosophy underlying this component and some of its kindred elements.
+I plan to support one approach to this situation that is consistent with the general philosophy underlying this component and some of its kindred elements.

-We do so with a different element -- if-diff-then-stiff, a riff on a [gif](http://maryroach.net/stiff.html)
+I plan to do so with a different element -- if-diff-then-stiff, a riff on a [gif](http://maryroach.net/stiff.html)

 The problem is, how can we restore / reincarnate the content from the dead, including its current state of properties / attributes, when time once again fails to freeze at Sunday midnight?
 There are no "serializeThis", "deserializeThat" functions available in the DOM API, like there is for JSON.